iviviano/Algorithms/Regular Operation.md

 >[!proof] Proof (prefix)
-If there is a path from the end state to an accep
+If there is a path from the end state to an accepting state,